adi876/Yelp-Camp/README.md

 YelpCamp is a campground reviewing website.
 Users can create their own campgrounds or review others' campgrounds.
 YelpCamp is created using Node.js, Express, and MongoDB.

-## Live Demo
-To see the app in action, go to [YelpCamp](https://yelp-camp-prakalpshakya31.herokuapp.com/)

 ## Features
 * Authentication